miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 The goal isn't to chase the latest AI trends, but to build sustainable systems that gracefully incorporate AI capabilities while remaining maintainable and understandable.

-## The Hamster Wheel of Faddish Tech
+## Escaping the Technology Hamster Wheel

 Tech fads reset every 5 to 10 years.
 If you're on that hamster wheel, such as with modern JavaScript frameworks, you go from Angular to React to Vue to